jjchromik/mosaik-cosim/README.md

+Please be aware that some of the used libraries contain some security issues.
+I will work on addressing them in my spare time, however, I don't promise when this will be done!

 # Framework for locally implemented model-based traffic monitoring implementing Mosaik co-simulation

 On high level, the framework consists of the simulated power grid, simulated controller(s) (RTUs), SCADA server and the monitoring tool implementing Bro.